-Turks and Caicos Islands, also called TCI, are a British Overseas Territory consisting of the larger Caicos Islands and smaller Turks Islands.
+Turks and Caicos Islands, also called TCI, is a British Overseas Territory.

-The Turks And Caicos Islands are known for their exotic beaches, variety of watersports and whales.
+The Turks and Caicos Islands is known for its exotic beaches, variety of watersports and whales.

 The Turks And Caicos Islands have a population of about 30,000 spread over nine inhabited islands, but there are roughly 100 named islands and cays in the Turks and Caicos.

 Basically there are two island groups: the Turks Islands of Grand Turk and Salt Cay to the east, and the larger Caicos Islands archipelago of Providenciales, North Caicos Middle Caicos, East Caicos, South Caicos and West Caicos to the west.
 What divides these two island groups is the 20 mile (32km) wide and 5000 foot (1.5km) deep Columbus Passage

 Providenciales is the most populated.
 Grand Turk comes second on which you'll find the capital city of Cockburn Town.

 The primary source of income is tourism, and most resorts and hotels are found on Grace Bay Beach on the island of Providenciales .

 Only people with Turks and Caicos Islander status (previously titled Belongership) can vote.

 - Resident Foreigners with Annual Resident Permit and Work Permits This represents the majority of foreign workers in the country, who are restricted to their category of work and employer.